Emergency Transport Benefit Rules

 1.1 Who can claim?

-Any financial member of the Victorian Branch of the ETU and their immediate family can receive the advantage of the Scheme within Australia.
+Any financial member, that has also been a financial member for at least the preceeding six months, of the Victorian Branch of the ETU and their immediate family can receive the advantage of the Scheme within Australia.
 The Scheme is available to all members and where applicable, to their immediate family members, from the moment they commence their ETU membership.

 Being a financial member of the ETU is a non-negotiable for access to the Scheme, and is the fundamental requirement of making any claim under the ETU Emergency Transport Policy.
-The claimant must be a financial member of the ETU at the date that the emergency transport was used.
+The claimant must be a financial member, that has also been a financial member for at least the preceeding six months, of the ETU at the date that the emergency transport was used.

 ETU members who have been suspended for more than three months are not entitled to access the Scheme, unless special access is granted via the direction of the Secretary or Assistant Secretary.